 The Committee on Women in Mathematics is a rotating group of six mathematicians (66% women) who work collaboratively with the Directorate to create annual plans for activities to increase the participation of women in MSRI’s major programs and associated fundraising for such initiatives.
 Members also interface with the Institute's academic sponsors on projects that could be undertaken at many universities with the goal of increasing the participation of women in mathematics, and periodically review MSRI's existing program for women.

-The committee's recommendations led to the creation of the Summer Research for Women in Mathematics program; increased funding for family support for women mathematicians; and two named postdoctoral fellowships (honoring mathematicians Dusa Macduff and Karen Uhlenbeck).
+The committee's recommendations led to the creation of the Summer Research for Women in Mathematics program; increased funding for family support for women mathematicians; and two named postdoctoral fellowships (honoring mathematicians Dusa McDuff and Karen Uhlenbeck).
 Learn more: CWM members →

-Summer Research for Women in Mathematics Program
+Summer Research in Mathematics Program

-Noetherian Ring (with UC Berkeley)
+Noetherian Ring (at UC Berkeley)

 The Noetherian Ring at UC Berkeley invites you to participate in their community of gender minorities in math during your stay at MSRI.
 The group has weekly teas, discussions on special topics, and other informal meetings and events.